Maldives Frustrated by UN Climate Conference Compromise

 President Solih told the conference in Glasgow he had visited six islands in his nation in a month, all of which are being affected by “severe erosion”.

-Former President and current Speaker in the Maldives Parliament Mohamed Nasheed also spoke passionately during the summit in Scotland.
+Former President and current Speaker of the Maldives Parliament, Mohamed Nasheed, also spoke passionately during the summit in Scotland.

 He stressed the importance of global leaders maintaining a commitment to keep global temperature increases below 1.5 degrees Celsius.

 Nasheed was addressing the Scottish Parliament in Edinburgh to coincide with the Glasgow conference.

 He said: “No point of ground in my country…is more than a couple of metres above the sea level; we are already seeing our coast eroding as the seas rise and the waves eat away at more and more of our land.”